 -

 Education: Schools and universities are experimenting with AI to personalize learning and reduce administrative load.
 Educators use AI-driven platforms to tailor educational content to individual student needs and automate grading, where possible.
-As Dr. Geri Harris, an education sector lead, put it: “We’re not just teaching about AI; we’re using AI to revolutionize how we teach and learn”
+As Dr. Geri Harris, an education sector lead, put it: “We’re not just teaching about AI; we’re using AI to revolutionize how we teach and learn”.
+This means teachers can spend less time on repetitive tasks like marking quizzes and more on interactive teaching.
+AI tutors and chatbots help answer student questions after-hours, effectively extending support and improving learning outcomes without requiring proportional increases in staff time.

 -

 Retail and Customer Service: AI is enabling more efficient and personalized retail experiences.
 E-commerce companies and retailers employ AI for demand forecasting and inventory management – predicting buying trends so that stores stock the right products in the right amounts, thus improving sales productivity and reducing overstock.
 Virtual shopping assistants and chatbots on retail websites handle common customer inquiries (order tracking, product info), freeing up customer service reps.
 Marketing departments use AI analytics to segment customers and automate campaign targeting, reaching the right audience with less manual analysis.
 These improvements help retailers increase sales per employee and optimize supply chains.
-According to a tech guide, in NZ’s retail sector AI chatbots and data insights guide better stocking and tailored offers to customers, enhancing service without needing a large increase in staff
+According to a tech guide, in NZ’s retail sector AI chatbots and data insights guide better stocking and tailored offers to customers, enhancing service without needing a large increase in staff.

 -